emmanueljs1/nbe/NbE.lagda.md

 ### Correctness

-We wish for our algorithm for normalization by evaluation to be both sound and complete.
-This is a complex problem, and it is to make it simpler that we have introduced definitional equality.
-For now, we include as a postulate that if two terms are definitionally equal, then they must have the same interpretation.
+We wish for our algorithm for normalization by evaluation to be both complete and sound.
+We will describe exactly what this means, but it is for the purpose of proving these properties that we introduced definitional equality.
+Specifically, we will need the property that if terms are definitionally equal, then they must have the same interpretation.
+We include this property as a postulate.

 ```agda
 postulate